-Region Program Outline Kobe City Urban Innovation Kobe In light of the impact of COVID-19, the city invites technologies and proposals for preventing the spread of infections and resolving new issues in citizen's lives and civil service operations.
+Region Program Outline Kobe City KODE In light of the impact of COVID-19, the city invites technologies and proposals for preventing the spread of infections and resolving new issues in citizen's lives and civil service operations.
 The city opened the program for proposals from April to August of 2020.
 The city government completed the first review in around two business days after the application and the second within two weeks to facilitate prompt screening.
 The city government coordinates relevant sections for service development, provides cooperation in conducting demonstration experiments, subsidizes service development (up to ¥500,000 per team), and early implementation support for successful demonstration experiments.
-Fukuoka City Demonstration Experiment Full- Together with related organizations, the city conducts the "Fukuoka Demonstration Experiment Full-support Project" to invite demonstration projects that use advanced technologies to solve social issues and improve citizens' quality of life.
+Fukuoka Fukuoka City Fukuoka Demonstration Experiment Full- support Project To invite demonstration projects that use advanced technologies to solve life.
+In 2020, under the theme of "Beyond Coronavirus," seven, including proposals were selected for projects aimed at resolving social issues possible proposals were support such as providing a location for demonstration projects.
+Together with related organizations, the city conducts the "Fukuoka Demonstration Experiment Full-support Project" to invite demonstration projects that use advanced technologies to solve social issues and improve citizens' quality of life.
 In 2020, under the theme of "Beyond Coronavirus," seven, including a Taiwanese startup Gogolook, out of 35 proposals were selected for projects aimed at resolving social issues posed by the infection.
 The selected companies will receive support such as providing a location for demonstration projects, public relations support, provision of administrative data, consideration of necessary deregulation, and grants.
 Tokyo Upgrade with Tokyo The Tokyo Metropolitan Government holds "Upgrade with Tokyo" to host pitch events for startups with innovative products or services to address issues for the administration and to create venues for these startups to network with administrative agencies, VCs, and companies.
 The fifth session, held in August 2020, invited startups on the theme of "Aiming to Establish a 'New Normal' in a Society with COIVD-19" - Metropolitan Government Work Style Reform 2."
 At the event, five startups made pitches.
 A company aiming to strengthen public health through water treatment technology using AI was selected.